University of Pavia: Museums

 The university also manages multiple points of interest:

 Voltaic pile, University History Museum of the University of Pavia.

 University History Museum

 The University History Museum (Museo per la Storia dell'Università) hosts a large number of scientific instruments, anatomical and pathological preparations and samples, historical documents and volumes which are part of the university's history.
+The museum has dedicated a hall to Golgi (Italian: Sala Golgi), where more than 80 certificates of honorary degrees, diplomas, Nobel prize and other awards are exhibited.
 The museum collection includes Antonio Scarpa's preserved severed head.

+The head of Italian anatomist Antonio Scarpa, University History Museum.

 In addition to Scarpa's head, the museum also displays his kidneys and four of his fingers.
 Other anatomical samples include the aneurysm that killed mathematician Vincenzo Brunacci in 1818, the bladder of naturalist Lazzaro Spallanzani, who died of kidney cancer in 1799 as well as a plaster cast of Alessandro Volta's unusually large skull.

+Albert Einstein lived in Pavia from 1895, joining his family after leaving school in Munich, while his father Hermann and uncle Jakob ran the Einstein-Garrone electrotechnical factory; the family resided at Palazzo Cornazzani on Via Ugo Foscolo.
+There he prepared for the entrance exam to the ETH Zurich, which he entered in October 1895 (initially failing the general portion but excelling in mathematics and physics).
+In Pavia he also formed a lasting friendship with Ernestina Marangoni, documented by letters (1946–1952) held at the Pavia University museum, and reportedly had informal exchanges with her uncle, physicist Carlo Marangoni (of Gibbs–Marangoni effect fame) during holidays at the family's villa in Casteggio — a possible early influence on Einstein's interest in capillarity, the subject of his first published paper (1901).

+Letters from Einstein, on display at the University History Museum.

 Museum of Electrical Technology

 The Museum of Electrical Technology (Museo della Tecnica Elettrica) is intended as a permanent tribute to Alessandro Volta.
 It has an area of 5,000 sqm, with 3,200 sqm reserved for visitors.
 It is divided into 5 sections, each section represents a different era of advancements in field of electricity and electronics.

 The museum hosts over 4,000 pieces in its collections, including 300 pieces from the Enel collection, 3,028 pieces from the Sirti collection and over 1,000 pieces from the university's own collection.
 The collection contains devices such as radiotelephones, power supplies, amplifiers, horn loudspeakers, morse telegraphs, radio transmitters and receivers.